findonflow/find/integrating.md

 If you want to create Profiles in .find in your solution that is possible.

-Contract us in discord if you want this so that we can discuss it further:
+Contact us in discord if you want this so that we can discuss it further:

 Please do not use any of these raw but as inspiration :)